 Visorando and this author cannot be held responsible in the case of accidents or problems occuring on this walk.

-As described above, there are plenty of churches and historical buildings to be found along the way.
-Also, quite a few hamlets and villages that will allow you to say "Hola" to the locals.
-Book ahead (lunch and hostal) so that you can enjoy the walk without worrying too much about the time.
+As this is an old pilgrims route there are plenty of churches and monasteries to visit.
+On this stage there are also bridges over rivers and streams.
+Not so pleasant are the tunnels and road crossings that can sometimes be downright dangerous.
 Take time to enjoy the scenery and to chat to the people you pass, this is not a race and plans should be flexible.
 Don't leave any rubbish and don't damage the environment.
 Keep to the Country Code and respect the farmers, vegetation, animals and rivers.
 Don't take any plants or stones home; take photos (they last longer and you can share them).
 Say hello to fellow walkers and help anyone who needs it.
 Take care of yourself and make the most of the moment!

 For more walks, use our search engine.

 The GPS track and description are the property of the author.